whats-the-best/whats-the-best-to-learn/readme.md

 >
 > Learn the best and do the best.
 >
-> Don't let your life upset.
+> Don't let your life down.
 >
 > You can be more than what you have been.